michal-h21/tex4ebook/README.md

     make install

-This package depends on `tidy` and `zip` commands, both are available for Unix and Windows platforms, `zip` is distributed with TeX Live on Windows.

 Create script named `tex4ebook` or `tex4ebook.bat` on windows.
 It should run `texlua path/to/tex4ebook.lua` and pass all parameters there.
 Sample script for UNIX-like systems, `tex4ebook` is provided.